xvxx/ldpl-rs/README.md

 # ldpl-rs

-An LDPL 4.4 compiler written in Rust.
+An experimental LDPL 4.4 compiler written in Rust.

 TOKENS: